Preview Mode: this content may not be live - exit preview mode

 OVERVIEW View Conference Agenda

-This conference will take place three weeks before the 31st October deadline on which the United Kingdom will formally leave the EU - with or without a deal.
+The conference takes place one month after the general election.
 It is designed to explain the shape and implications of the deal or no deal, the consequential negotiations which will have to take place and the meaning of all of these for future trade, access to markets, availability and movement of labour and the long term relationship of the UK to the EU.

 The conference will take place in three sessions: